Notification

 Learn howGet started with Google Docs

-Increase your presence and effectiveness at career fairs using Google Meet and Chromebooks
+Increase your presence & effectiveness at career fairs using Meet & Chromebooks

 Representing your organization well at career fairs helps you attract the best candidates, but getting the right people to commit a lot of time or travel long distances can be a challenge.
 Create a virtual team with Google Meet and Chromebooks to support onsite representatives and take advantage of hiring opportunities, from anywhere in the world.